lmeyre/lem_in/README.md

 $ ./lem_in -e < map
 ```

--k : Add color to ants to show the differents path they are taking
+-k : Add color to ants to show the differents path the ants are taking

 -p : Show all the differents path between start and end rooms.